 Dave Bautista won the World Tag Team Championship three times and the World Heavyweight Championship four times, all while going up against legends like John Cena, Randy Orton, and Stone Cold Steve Austin.

-He also tried to start an MMA career, but it seems like the fighting styles didn't suit him, and he went back to WWE.
+He also tried to start an MMA career, but it seemed like the fighting styles didn't suit him, so he went back to WWE.
 He eventually retired in 2019 after Triple H beat him on the way to the Championship.